jchook/stega/README.md

 - **Detect the Presence of Hidden Data**: Researchers can use the framework to rapidly produce lots of test and validation datasets for analysis, and develop systems to detect the presence of hidden data.

-- **Uniformly Test New Ideas**: With consistent core framework, researchers can test many different approaches with relatively snappy and developer-friendly ecosystem, automated tests, and reliable measurements.
+- **Uniformly Test New Ideas**: With a consistent core framework, researchers can test many different approaches with relatively snappy and developer-friendly ecosystem, automated tests, and reliable measurements.

 ### Just For Fun

 Folks use steganography in challenging puzzles, inside jokes, or similar subtle communication.

-- **Community Puzzles or Games**: Folks can use steganography to augment or enjoy challenges akin to Cicada 3301, geocaching, or others like Capture The Flag hacking challenges.
+- **Community Puzzles or Games**: Organizers can use steganography to augment challenges akin to Cicada 3301, geocaching, or others like Capture The Flag hacking challenges.

 - **Easter-Eggs**: Images can contain special signatures that unlock secrets within AR games or other apps.